 If the gear leg bumper pads are deteriorated, the main gear retracts just a little higher and the tires will eventually touch and damage the plastic.
 This allows water slinging off the tires into an even larger unprotected area.

-Repair starts with removal of the plastic wheel well liner and a detailed inspection of the newly exposed structure.
+The repair starts with removal of the plastic wheel well liner and a detailed inspection of the newly exposed structure.
 The damage to the tunnel is large and extensive, so complete replacement is determined to be the preferred repair.
 An initial check of Cessna’s inventory surprisingly shows the part in stock.
 All seems good until the actual order generates a response from the parts department that the part is nonexistent.

 In some cases a new part is the only realistic solution.
 Cessna is willing to build the needed piece, but set up cost and time put availability at 120 days and price somewhere north of $5K.
 The search is on for a serviceable replacement.